 Dinosaur National Monument contains famous fossil finds, dramatic river canyons, intriguing petroglyphs, and endless opportunities for adventure.
 Whether you delight in the challenge of a strenuous hike to spectacular views, the thrill of rafting through a twisting canyon, or sitting quietly and watching the sun set, there are a variety of activities for you to enjoy.
 The hardest part may be choosing which auto tour, trail, overlook, or historic area to explore!

 Start your journey at one of the monument's visitor centers.
 Drive the Tour of the Tilted Rocks or take a scenic drive on the Harpers Corner Road.
 Experience one of the monument's many hiking trails.
-Soak up the adventure on a river rafting trip.
+Soak up the monument's wilderness on a river rafting trip.
 Discover dinosaur and other fossils.
 Join a ranger for a guided program.
 Park staff offer talks, walks, junior ranger, evening and night sky programs.
 Stay overnight at a campground.
 Enjoy night skies while stargazing.
 Or just lounge by the river and take in all that Dinosaur National Monument has to offer.

 Things to Do Outside the Monument

 In addition to the many activities found within the monument, the area abounds with a wide variety of public lands, recreational resources and visitor services.
 Click on the links to area Chambers of Commerce or tourism bureaus to learn more about all that the Dinosaur National Monument region has to offer.
 Also check out our nearby attractions page.

 Colorado Welcome Center located in Dinosaur, Colorado